TheTempest76/code-fury-submission/README.md

 bun dev
 ```

-## Usage

-(Provide instructions on how to use the application, including any necessary commands or steps for running different features)

 ## Contributing

-We welcome contributions to Relief Compass!
+Our Website is still in development phase therefore we welcome all contributions to Relief Compass!
 Please read our contributing guidelines before submitting pull requests.

 ## License